marcoHomeStudio/ESP8266_4Output-OTA-with-Arduino-IDE/README.md

  2. Simplifying the Json string structure for serialization and deserialization both on client side and server side.
  3. Possibility to choose a Friendly name for the output in the setup page.
  4. Possibility to revert the output state 0 for HIGH" and 1 for "LOW"
- 5. Dividing the code in multiple Tab  for clarification and avoid this monolithic coding style.
- 6. (maybe) implementing TLS connection for the MQTT broker
+ 5. (maybe) implementing TLS connection for the MQTT broker
- 7. (maybe) implementing HTTPS connection for the internal webserver.
+ 6. (maybe) implementing HTTPS connection for the internal webserver.

 # Alternate Diagram The 4 channel relay Module